divanvisagie/NARF/Docs.md

 ### addAPI( config )

-This function adds an object with GET and POST functions as an API at the set URL , this function can be used multiple times to add web APIs to different urls, but will cause an error if the urls conflict.
+This function adds an object with HTTP verb functions as an API at the set URL , this function can be used multiple times to add web APIs to different urls, but will cause an error if the urls conflict.

 eg: